-Fully updated for Android Studio Chipmunk, the goal of this book is to teach you how to develop Androidbased applications using the Java programming language.
+Fully updated for Android Studio Electric Eel, this book aims to teach you how to develop Android-based applications using the Java programming language.

-Beginning with the basics, this book provides an outline of the steps necessary to set up an Android development and testing environment.
+This book begins with the basics and outlines how to set up an Android development and testing environment.
 An overview of Android Studio is included covering areas such as tool windows, the code editor, and the Layout Editor tool.
-An introduction to the architecture of Android is followed by an indepth look at the design of Android applications and user interfaces using the Android Studio environment.
+An introduction to the architecture of Android is followed by an in-depth look at the design of Android applications and user interfaces using the Android Studio environment.

-Chapters are also included covering the Android Architecture Components including view models, lifecycle management, Room database access, the Database Inspector, app navigation, live data, and data binding.
+Chapters are also included covering the Android Architecture Components, including view models, lifecycle management, Room database access, the Database Inspector, app navigation, live data, and data binding.

 More advanced topics such as intents are also covered, as are touch screen handling, gesture recognition, and the recording and playback of audio.
-This edition of the book also covers printing, transitions, and foldable device support.
+This book edition also covers printing, transitions, and foldable device support.